sagemath/trac_to_gh/Issue 9548.md

 # Issue 9548: Sage does not support infinities with complex direction

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9548

 Original creator: fredrik.johansson